jckett/ChuKetterer/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/mmistakes/minimal-mistakes/master/LICENSE)

-Personal website created using [Minimal Mistakes] (https://jekyllthemes.io/theme/minimal-mistakes).
+Personal website created using [Minimal Mistakes](https://jekyllthemes.io/theme/minimal-mistakes).

 **Note:** The theme uses the [jekyll-include-cache](https://github.com/benbalter/jekyll-include-cache) plugin which will need to be installed in your `Gemfile` and added to the `plugins` array of `_config.yml`.
 Otherwise you'll encounter `Unknown tag 'include_cached'` errors at build.